nrfconnect/sdk-nrf/samples/cellular/lwm2m_carrier/sample_description.rst

 After programming the sample and all prerequisites to the development kit, test it by performing the following steps:

 1. Connect the USB cable and power on or reset your nRF91 Series DK.
 #.
-Use a terminal emulator, like `nRF Connect Serial Terminal`_, to connect to the serial port.
+Use a terminal emulator, like the `Serial Terminal app`_, to connect to the serial port.
    See :ref:`test_and_optimize` for the required settings and steps.
 #.
 Observe that the kit prints the following information::